Werenski's hat trick lifts Blue Jackets over Panthers 4-1 - WHIZ News

 Weresnski got his second of the night at 4:13 of the third period with a shot from the left circle that caught Bobrovsky out in front of the crease.
 Florida unsuccessfully challenged it, claiming goalie interference because Nick Foligno had contact with Bobrovsky.
 Werenski made it 4-1 with his third tally, another from the left circle.

+With a lineup filled with guys who started the season in the minors, Columbus coach John Tortorella said he’d been relying on veterans like Werenski to take on more responsibility.

+“The last few weeks we’ve asked him and (defenseman Seth Jones) to lead the way,” Tortorella said.
+“He’s been aggressive offensively for quite awhile.
+Nice to see the pucks go in for us tonight.”

-NOTES: Bobrovsky got a standing ovation from the sellout crowd at Nationwide Arena during a first-period scoreboard tribute. … Columbus F Nathan Gerbe played in his 400th NHL game.
+NOTES: Jenner also had an assist, on Werenski’s second goal, and Alexander Wennberg had a pair of assists. … Bobrovsky got a standing ovation from the sellout crowd at Nationwide Arena during a first-period scoreboard tribute. … Columbus F Nathan Gerbe played in his 400th NHL game.

 UP NEXT